dementive/gsg/README.md

 ## TODO

+- Map camera

 - Map labels for regions, areas, and countries

 - More map modes

 - Map locators

+- Map editor for quick locator placement

 - Province adjacency and crossings

+- Military unit selection.

-- Military unit selection and path finding between provinces.
+- Unit path finding between province unit locators for ships and land units.

 - Tooltip that shows up when hovering over a province with info about it.